gmuii/gmuii.github.io/01_overview.markdown

 ![Example of tampering](/img/example.jpg)

-On the above example, we can see the tampered image on the left and the ground truth mask on the right.
+In the above example, we can see the tampered image on the left and the ground truth mask on the right.
-The mask indicates that the caracter at the location of the green patch has been copy and move at the red patch location.
+The mask indicates that the character at the location of the green patch has been copied and move to the red patch location.